 Both the Rustically Signed workshop and store can be found on the third floor of 8 Cambridge St N, above the Pie Eyed Monk Brewery.

-**Rustically Signed is now located at 12 Lindsay Street South, beside the Academy Theatre.**
+**Rustically Signed is now located at 146 Kent Street West, beside Boiling Over Coffee Vault.**